flatironinstitute/spikeforest_old/docs/tutorials/spike_sorting_spikeforest_recording.md

 ## Prerequisites

 At this point, SpikeForest has only been tested in Linux.
+In the future we will support OSX.
 It is also possible to use Linux within Windows.
--  `singularity` must be installed to run the example below.
-Mac OSX is not currently supported at this point.

 ## Installation